hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderApproval.md

 #### Import order IDs into HotWax Commerce

-2. A job in HotWax Commerce imports the CSV to associate NetSuite order IDs with corresponding orders.
+2. A job within HotWax Commerce OMS imports this CSV file and associates NetSuite order IDs with corresponding orders.

 **Job in HotWax Commerce**